mcdonc/breakonthru/README.txt

    sudo apt install supervisor

-   copy the "client.conf" from the configs/supervisor directory into /etc/supervisor/conf.d and change as necessary.
+   copy the "client.conf" from the breakonthru/configs/supervisor directory into /etc/supervisor/conf.d and change as necessary.

-   copy the "client.ini_template" from the configs directory into /home/pi/lockit/client.ini and change as necessary.
+   copy the "client.ini_template" from the breakonthru/configs directory into /home/pi/lockit/client.ini and change as necessary.

    sudo service supervisor restart